faucetsdn/network-tools/CONTRIBUTING.md

 Make sure you include relevant updates or additions to documentation and tests when creating or modifying features.

-Pull requests descriptions should be as clear as possible and include a reference to all the issues that they address.
+Pull request descriptions should be as clear as possible and include a reference to all the issues that they address.

 Code review comments may be added to your pull request.
 Discuss, then make the